 Here are some quick tips to help you increase security when using WiFi networks:

-• If you are using your smartphone, tablet, or PC as an access point for other devices to connect to the Internet – ALWAYS enable at least WPA (preferably use WPA2) security then use a pre-shared key (PSK) (password) of at least 16 characters long using a mixture of lower-case & upper-case letters, numbers
+- If you are using your smartphone, tablet, or PC as an access point for other devices to connect to the Internet – ALWAYS enable at least WPA (preferably use WPA2) security (external) then use a pre-shared key (PSK) (password) of at least 16 characters long using a mixture of lower-case & upper-case letters, numbers, and symbols.

 T-Mobile encourages the use of customer-provided security solutions, such as personal firewalls, anti-malware software and the use of websites that provide a secure connection (remember the HTTPS://... at the start of the URL) for your sensitive data.
 It is your responsibility, to take precautions and adopt security measures best suited to your situation and intended use of the service as T-Mobile does not currently provide these solutions and we cannot guarantee or otherwise be responsible for their effectiveness.